uzairafridi00/machine-learning/python_for_data_science_mentorship_program/06_statistics/statistics_intro.md

 Data distribution refers to how data points in a dataset are spread out or clustered across a range of values.
 It is the blueprint that describes the shape or spread of data in a graphical format.
 Understanding the distribution of data is fundamental in choosing the correct statistical methods and models for analysis.

 Graphical representations such as histograms, box plots, and probability density plots are invaluable in visualizing data distributions.
+We apply distributions on **numerical data** only.

 Understanding the distribution of data is pivotal in data science for several reasons:

 1. Model Selection
 2. Predictive Analysis
 3. Outlier Detection

+### Why is normal distribution important in data science and data analysis?

+The normal distribution is important in data science and data analysis because it provides a framework for statistical inference, simplifies analysis, and allows for the application of a wide range of statistical techniques.

+### How to Normalize the Data?

+1. Min-Max Normalization
+2. Z-Score Normalization

 ### 1. Normal/Gaussian Distribution: The Bell Curve